DonaldRR/AdvancedFindLanes/writeup_template.md

 ![alt text][undistort_chessboard]

+![alt text][undistort road]

 ### Color Thresholding and Gradients Thresholding

 Thresholding tricks can extract the lane lines information.
 Here I depoly the color thresholding and gradients thresholding techniques along with other little tricks.

+#### Color Processing

+Color gives us a priori knowledge of what lanes look like.
+Lanes are usually bright yellow and bright white, in other words, those color is high-saturation.
+It is a good way to extract lanes lines by thresholding images' saturation value.
+Instead of using RGB color space, we use HLS which has one degree to measure saturation.
+Here is saturation-thresholded image:

+![alt text][color_thresh]

+Before going further to gradient thresholding which aims at outlining edges of images, I try to make those edges more prominent with color tricks.
+In some situation, the road is bright and differences (gradients) between lanes lines and road area becomes indistinguishable.
+My thought is enlarge this difference by enhancing the lane lines color.
+As I know where the lane lines are situated from threshold image above, I use it as a mask to select the area to be enhances (The enhancement method is increasing lightness and saturation).
+Enhanced image is shown below:

+![alt text][color_enhance]

+#### Gradient Thresholding

+Gradient describes the extent of color changes in the image.
+It is a good metric for detecting edges.
+Here I use Four gradient thresholding techniques: X-axis gradient thresholding, Y-axis gradient thresholding, Overall gradient thresholding and Direction-gradient thresholding.
+Thresholded images are displayed in the order:

+![alt text][x_gradient]

+![alt text][y_gradient]

+![alt text][mag_gradient]

+![alt text][dir_gradient]